KevCaz/KevCaz.github.io/content/notes/hardware/aboutIp.md

 A range of IP for instance if with a submask 255.255.255.0 255 IP

 So one public IP.
-There are many loking add website and can be seen simply using `curl`, e.g.
+There are many looking add website and can be seen simply using `curl`, e.g.

 ```sh
 $ curl ifconfig.me